SILK ROAD is currently in a limited time UK KINDLE DEAL for 99p

 After crossing the Pacific, they made landfall almost two years later near Usuki in Japan.
 Just nine crew members of the original one hundred made it ashore.

-Japanese figures
+Japanese figures in Shogun

 At the time, Japan was ruled by a council of five nobles called daimyo who were vying with each other for power.
 One of them was Ieyasu Tokugawa, who Clavell called Yoshii Toranaga in Shogun.